IlikeBB/VLM_Rebuild/README.md

 ## Training
 To start training, simply run `train.py`.
-Inside, you will find Config parameters for both the visual model and the language model, which can be fine-tuned as needed.
+Inside, you will find Config parameters for both the ViT model and the LLM model, which can be fine-tuned as needed.

 ###
 The main program structure and inspiration are based on minigpt-v2.